 Pursuing a major in biological sciences, especially one you’re passionate about, creates an exciting and straightforward path to medical school, as many of the requirements for your major overlap with and complement your medical school prerequisite courses.

-Next, what are the benefits of a tough major and how does tough correlate to easier?
+Next, what are the benefits of a tough major, and how does tough correlate to easier?

-Look—if you’re looking for an “easy” path to medical school, you’re not going to find one.
+Look, if you’re looking for an “easy” path to medical school, you’re not going to find one.
 It’s an incredibly difficult path, and getting into medical school is only the first of many steps to becoming a practicing doctor.

-Majors that will prepare you in both subject matter and rigor may be difficult at the time, but getting over that learning curve early on will help you succeed as your life as a medical student and resident continues to intensify.
+Majors that will prepare you in both subject matter and rigor may be difficult at the time, but getting over that learning curve early on will help you succeed when your life as a medical student and resident continues to intensify.

 What may seem like a more difficult path now will make your life easier down the road.
 You’ll be well on your way to building the solid study habits, routines, and life skills that will serve you throughout medical school, residency, and beyond.